 - It is possible that the same course may be a requirement in each of the two major programs.
 If so, the credit earned in that course can be counted only once in total credit accumulations and GPA.

 A student may elect to take one major in a teacher-education program and one major in a Liberal Arts program.
-Most Adolescence Education on page 115 majors are matched with a Liberal Arts major.
+Most Adolescence Education majors are matched with a Liberal Arts major.
 For these matched dual majors, no other major may be selected.
 In such instances, the student must declare Teacher Education as the primary major.
 As long as a student continues to be in both majors, all required courses in each program (including student teaching) will be counted in fulfillment of graduation requirements.
 It should be noted, however, that any change out of one major may necessitate a new credit evaluation, which may show some revision of credits allowed toward the remaining major.

 Criteria for Retention in the Major

 The major is defined as the academic discipline or approved interdisciplinary sequence and does not include required supporting courses unless these courses are counted in the major.

 Independent of the College retention standards, many departments require that students maintain a minimum GPA of 2.0 in their majors as a criterion for remaining enrolled in that major.
 Students may be dropped from their major by their department at the end of their junior year if they do not have a 2.0 GPA in their major.
 They may also be dropped from their major if they receive three initial grades of “D” or “E” in courses required in the major.
 Students will be informed of their status by their department.
 Students are responsible for officially changing their major after notification of not meeting required standards.
 Failure to complete necessary paperwork may result in the loss of financial aid.
 Students will not receive their degree unless they have achieved a 2.0 GPA in all work taken in their major.
 Education and Dietetics majors are required to earn higher GPAs.
 See the department for information.